onsats/bitcoindocs/blog/2024-01-25-newbie-guide-to-op-ctv-check-template-verify.md

 ```

-The index is represented with the `n` value and  the value in my case was 1.
-Now keep the txid and the index as we will
+The index is represented by the `n` value, and the value in my case was 1.
+Now keep the txid and the index, as we will
 need it in order to spend the funds from the funding address into our OP_CTV.

 #### Helper functions